 For inspiration, take a look at the London basement extension case studies below, or get in touch to find out more about how we could help you get the most from your property.

-Date:2016 Borough: Islington Project Type:Basement The brief for the project included restoration of a vacant site in the residential neighbourhood in North London.
-The design proposal involved conversion of a vacant shop into a self-contained apartment spread across the basement and ground floor of the property, change of use from professional services (use class A2) to 1 bed residential flat (use class C3) The scope of work included single storey rear extension at a.Read more
+Date:2016 Borough: Islington Project Type:Basement Brief The brief for the project was for the restoration of a vacant site in a residential neighbourhood in North London.
+The design proposal involved the conversion of a vacant shop into a self-contained apartment, across the basement extension and ground floor.
+Also for a change of use from professional services (use class A2) to 1 bed residential flat (use class C3).
+Project Trail for the Basement Extension.Read more

-Date:2016 Borough: Chelsea The project involved restoration and extension of a mid-19th century terrace house in the Westbourne Conservation Area.
+Date:2016 Borough: Chelsea Project Type: Single storey Rear Extension Listed Building Extension in Chelsea Brief The project involved restoration and extension of a mid-19th century terrace house in the Westbourne Conservation Area.
 The property is a Grade II listed building.
 The property is considered to have a key significance in this part of London that relates to its historic and architectural contribution to the Westbourne Conservation Area.
-The design proposal had to respect historic environment and the Conservation Area Planning Policies.
-The design process included.Read more
+The design proposal had to.Read more

 This family had an L-shaped basement to the rear of the footprint, with a playroom and a long, skinny walk-in closet.
 Our brief was to extend their existing basement via creating a logical in-fill extension to the previous L-shape, to the boundaries of the footprint at the front and side lines.
 In doing this, we were able to add a guest room with an en-suite bathroom, shortening the closet and adding storage in the.Read more